chiragchandnani10/QueryVista/README.md

-# QueryVista: News Article Summarizer and Ranker with RAG Pipeline (Project Under The Course - Natural Language Processing)
+# QueryVista: News Article Answerer and Ranker with RAG Pipeline (Project Under The Course - Natural Language Processing)

 *Demo* - https://youtu.be/BzouxsT9nVQ
 **QueryVista** is a powerful application that summarizes and ranks news articles using a Retrieval-Augmented Generation (RAG) pipeline.
-By leveraging **LangChain**, **ChromaDB**, and **Streamlit**, this app allows users to input news article URLs, store them in a vectorized database, and retrieve relevant summaries based on user queries.
+By leveraging **LangChain**, **ChromaDB**, and **Streamlit**, this app allows users to input news article URLs, store them in a vectorized database, and retrieve relevant answers based on user queries.

 ## Features:
-- **RAG-based Summarization**: Uses a combination of **retrieval** and **generation** techniques to summarize and rank articles.
+- **RAG-based Summarization**: Uses a combination of **retrieval** and **generation** techniques to answer and rank articles.
 - **Vector Database**: Stores articles as vectorized embeddings using **ChromaDB** for fast and efficient retrieval.
 - **Streamlit Interface**: A simple web interface for users to input article URLs and query for relevant summaries.
 - **Summarization**: Uses a free text summarization model from Hugging Face to summarize articles.